Zen Studies

 “True compassion is more than flinging a coin to a beggar; it comes to see that an edifice which produces beggars needs restructuring.” – Dr. Martin Luther King Jr., April 4th, 1967.

-• How can the lens of interdependence help us understand our personal material conditions, along with the systems that produce those conditions?
+• How can the lens of interdependence help us understand the material workings and conditions of our society?

-• How does systemic analysis and critical theory affect our study and practice of the Dharma?
+• How might systemic analysis connect to our understanding and practice of the Dharma?

 Learn more about Engaged Buddhism at the Zen Studies Society.